Accessibility 2011: Escape

 $5000

-The Boom Parade is a Ghetto Art-Vehicle parade and contest.
-All entries will make sounds or music.
-At-risk youth and adults from across the Bayview Hunters Point community will build art cars, scooters, and bicycles, and enter their vehicles in this parade and competition.
+The Boom Parade was a Ghetto Art-Vehicle parade and contest.
+All entries made sound or music.
+At-risk youth and adults from across the Bayview Hunters Point community built art cars, scooters, and bicycles, and entered their vehicles in the parade and competition.

 bvhpradio.org/boom